-- 4. Describe the problem of sexual assault (both intimate and non-intimate partner) in the proposed service area (include local statistics/data, whenever possible). - 5.
-Describe the available legal services for victims of sexual assault proposed service area, and the gaps in those services in the proposed service area. - 6.
+- 1. Describe the problem of sexual assault (both intimate and non-intimate partner) in the proposed service area (include local statistics/data, whenever possible). - Describe the available legal services for victims of sexual assault proposed service area, and the gaps in those services. - 3.
 Describe the barriers victims of sexual assault experience when attempting to access support and legal services in the proposed service area.